-- Persistent oil leak
+Persistent oil leak

-- Oil leak into the electrical system
+Oil leak into the electrical system

-- Illumination of the check engine light
+Illumination of the check engine light

-- Shifter lock up
+Shifter lock up

-- Cooling system leak
+Cooling system leak

-- Premature timing chain wear
+Premature timing chain wear

 Timing chain broken

-- Premature clutch failure
+Premature clutch failure

-- Inoperable power windows
+Inoperable power windows

-- Noisy clutch bearing
+Noisy clutch bearing

-- Odor from air conditioning
+Odor from air conditioning

-- Poor radio reception
+Poor radio reception

 Your State and Federal Lemon Law Rights

+If you have taken your MINI vehicle to an authorized MINI or BMW dealership for repeated repairs related to any of the problems mentioned or not mentioned above, it is possible you are driving a lemon.
 If your MINI is a lemon, you have both federal and state lemon law rights that offer you consumer protection.
 If your MINI is a lemon, you may be able to return it, receive a refund and the payment of your attorneys fees and costs.
 The lemon laws can be complicated and should be explained to you by a lemon law attorney.
 You should speak with an experienced lemon law attorney who may explain your rights to you in more detail.

 If You Suspect Your Mini is a Lemon, Call the Lemon Law Experts Today

 If you purchased or leased a new or used MINI that has experienced multiple repairs for ongoing issues, you should contact the Lemon Law Experts today for a free and confidential case evaluation.
 Our lemon law attorneys have helped many MINI consumers get the compensation and remedies they are entitled to and deserve under the lemon laws.
-Call our experienced lemon law lawyers today at 877-885-5366.
+Call our experienced lemon law lawyers today.
 Our lemon lawyers will provide you with a free case evaluation and let you know what your rights and options are.